What is a switch?

 FAQ

 A network switch monitoring tool is a software that allows administrators to monitor a switch.
 It often includes network switch management capabilities, which also allows experts to configure switches.
 These tools may be cloud or on-premise, and generally include port monitoring and network flow monitoring features.
-Most are paid solutions, but free versions exist, such as the Checkmk Raw Edition or the Checkmk Free Edition.
+Most are paid solutions, but free versions exist, such as Checkmk Raw.

 Bandwidth, or network bandwidth to be precise, is the maximum rate of data transfer across a given path, for example, through a switch port.
 Packet rate is the number of packets per second that move over a network, at a specific point in the network.
 This may be, again, a switch port or the whole switch.
 Error rate is the proportion of packets containing one or more errors that have been received over a network.